Ayon-SSP/Learning_java/tuts_java/bin/Notes.md

 - **Static Binding and Dynamic Binding:** Connecting a method call to the method body is known as binding.
-1. Static Binding (also known as Early Binding).
+1. Static Binding (also known as Early Binding). method call is resolved at `compile time` same method name but different prameters [vdo](https://youtu.be/W6s7RZo06nA?si=MC8YR8DY3cmsJG4h)
-2. Dynamic Binding (also known as Late Binding).
+2. Dynamic Binding (also known as Late Binding). method call is resolved at runtime.

+- **Covariant Return Type:** return type of the overriding method can be subclass of the return type of the overridden method.

 - **Java instanceof:** sout(obj instanceof ClassName);